About Us

 2019

-Launched our specialist baby loss counselling programme with Naomi Marston from Lifecare Counselling and charity Ambassador.
-Began to develop and roll out our funded bereavement training programme.
+Launched our specialist baby counselling programme and began to roll out a bereavement training programme.

 2021